 We all know what happened to the iPhone X—well, it got discontinued.
-In a similar move, Apple had discontinued the iPhone XS and XS Max, which were introduced just one year ago.
-Again, it makes perfect sense from a business standpoint.
-If you understood why Apple has discontinued the iPhone X, then you’ll understand why it did the same thing with the iPhone XS models.
+In a similar move, Apple had discontinued the iPhone XS and XS Max, which both were introduced just one year ago.

-Stalled iPhone sales is what shaking up Apple’s business to its core.
-We’ve seen many unusual marketing and sale strategies from the Cupertino company lately–from uncommon trading programs to confusing name scheming, Apple is playing all it cards to grow its market share.
+Stalled iPhone sales is what’s shaking up Apple’s business to its core.
+We’ve seen countless unusual marketing and sale strategies from the Cupertino company lately.
+From uncommon trading programs to confusing name scheming, Apple is playing all its cards to grow its market share.

 This is something that’s happened to other iPhone models such as the iPhone 7 and the iPhone SE as well.
 Will it become a norm for Apple to discontinue prior iPhone models when new ones come out?
-We’re not entirely sure, but we do know Apple will do anything necessary to sell more iPhones–and discontinuing prior models is one of the options.
+We’re not entirely sure, but what we know is Apple will do anything necessary to sell more iPhones–and discontinuing prior models is one option.

-Let’s say, Apple releases three new iPhone models next fall, in addition to the iPhone SE 2 that is expected to see light next spring if rumors were to be true, that would be four new iPhones in Apple’s new smartphone lineup.
+Let’s say, Apple releases three new iPhone models next fall, besides the iPhone SE 2 that is expected to see light next spring if rumors were to be true.
+That would be four new iPhones in Apple’s new smartphone lineup.

 Apple’s marketing team is as good as Apple’s engineer team that make the iPhone, and they know better than anybody in the game how to sell a prestige product that’s the iPhone.
 This is in theory what may happen to Apple’s iPhone lineup next year.
 Obviously things can change because who knows what Apple has up to its sleeves.